turbot/tailpipe-docs/docs/reference/config-files/format.md

   layout = `^(?P<timestamp>[\d-]+\s+[\d:.]+)\s+(?P<pid>\d+)\s+(?P<log_level>\w+)\s+(?P<component>[\w._-]+)`
 }
 ```
-Format blocks have 2 labels:
+Format blocks have two labels:
 - The [format type](#format-types).
 This can be a [core format type](#core-plugin-formats) or any format type in any installed plugin
 - A name for the format

-Plugins may also export preset formats which may be referenced by name.
-For example, the [Nginx plugin](https://hub.tailpipe.io/plugins/turbot/nginx) provides the `nginx_access_log.combined` format which defines the Nginx default combined log format:
+Plugins may also export preset formats, which may be referenced by name.
+For example, the [Nginx plugin](https://hub.tailpipe.io/plugins/turbot/nginx) provides the `nginx_access_log.combined` format, which defines the Nginx default combined log format:
 ```
 $remote_addr - $remote_user [$time_local] "$request" $status $body_bytes_sent "$http_referer" "$http_user_agent"
 ```